yfuruyama/bqlib/README.md

-gae-bq BigQuery library for Google App Engine
+bq - BigQuery python library
 ------------------------------------------------
-BigQuery library used in Google App Engine(GAE).
+A BigQuery python library.
-This library uses some GAE features, such as ndb or memcache.
+This library is a wrapper for bigquery_client.py provided by Google.

 How to use
 ------------